2024 contest comes into view with hurdles for both parties - WTOP News

 Trump and his loyalists will figure prominently in each of the clashes.
 But prominent establishment Republicans are pushing back much more aggressively.

-Steven Law, a key ally of Senate Republican leader Mitch McConnell who leads the Senate GOP’s leading super PAC, vowed to “play a much more assertive role” in shaping future Senate contests.
+Steven Law, a key Mitch McConnell ally who leads the Senate GOP’s leading super PAC, vowed to “play a much more assertive role” in shaping future Senate contests.
 That’s just as the incoming head of the Senate GOP campaign arm, Sen. Steve Daines, R-Mont., suggests that his committee will actively play in Republican primaries to ensure that candidates who can be more competitive with the broader general election audience advance.
 That’s a notable reversal from the committee’s current hands-off practice, which was blamed for elevating candidates who failed to expand their support beyond the base.

 On paper, Senate Republicans have major opportunities ahead in red states like West Virginia, Montana and Ohio, where Democrats are up for reelection in 2024.
 To take full advantage, however, the GOP must avoid the same “candidate quality” issues that plagued the party in the November midterms as a slate of deeply flawed Trump-backed candidates lost key Senate contests in Arizona, Georgia, Nevada, New Hampshire and Pennsylvania.